omarelansary/MARS-Exploration-Simulator/README.md

 ## Description

-An simulator program that simulates the mission assignment process on the mars and calculates some related statistics in order to help improve the overall process.
+A simulator program that simulates the mission assignment process on the mars and calculates some related statistics in order to help improve the overall process.

 ## Chosen Data structure